00tau/qc-addon-for-skyline/README.md

-# Statistical Process and Quality Control in Mass Spectrometry Workflows
+# Start using easyQC for statistical process and quality control in mass spectrometry workflows

-## What is easyQC?
+## Introduction

-The program `easyQC` is tool for statistical process and quality control in mass spectrometry workflows that integrates nicely in the [Skyline Targeted Proteomics Environment](https://skyline.gs.washington.edu/labkey/project/home/software/Skyline/begin.view).
+The program `easyQC` is an external tool for statistical process and quality control in mass spectrometry workflows that integrates nicely in the [Skyline Targeted Proteomics Environment](https://skyline.gs.washington.edu/labkey/project/home/software/Skyline/begin.view).

 ## Feature list at a glance

-- Automatically sorts your data by date and time and orders your observations with the most recent on the right.  ("What?
-Does this mean I don't need to sort my data manually as it is the case for some other software tools out there?", "Yes.")
+- Automatically sorts your data by date and time, and orders your observations with the most recent on the right.  ("What?
+Does this mean I don't need to sort my data manually, as it is the case for some other software tools out there?", "Yes.")
 - Dynamically adapts to custom report templates.
 (See details below.)
 - Flow charts for single peptides can optionally be grouped together by their common protein accession.
 (See details below.)
 - Plots are generated in a nice page layout, ready for printing.
-- Observations are colour-coded by a easy four-colour-code, which makes it very easy too detect deviations from the norm.
+- Observations are colour-coded by a beneficial four-colour-code.
+This makes it particularly easy to detect deviations from the norm.
-- Has a built in outlier detection.
+- Has a built in outlier detection, which provides you with useful robust features.
 (See details below.)
 - Plot as _many_ flow charts for as _many_ peptides as you like.

 ## How to cite this software